aromatt/sidechain/README.md

 The name and concept are borrowed from an audio production technique in which an effect on one audio signal is controlled by another audio signal.
-For example, you might run a bass guitar through a compressor triggered by a kick drum.
+For example, you might run a bass guitar signal through a compressor triggered by a kick drum signal.

-Similarly, in a Unix pipeline, we can use `sidechain` to control our critical path using a secondary data stream.
+Similarly, in a Unix pipeline, we can use `sidechain` to control our critical path using a "side" command.

 ## Filter Mode
+Filter mode allows you to use a line-mangling filter while preserving the original, unaltered input lines.

+### Example
-Imagine you have TSV data like this:
+Imagine we have TSV data like this:
 ```txt
 bob	{"foo":1}
 alice	{"foo":0}
 ```
-You need to print a list of all users that have `"foo" > 0`.
+We want to print a list of all users that have `"foo" > 0`.
 How would you do it?

 It's easy enough to do `cut -f2 | jq 'select(.foo > 0)'`, but this is no good because `cut` removes the user names.